Fall 2022 Sacred Music Workshop

 Wednesday, September 14, 2022: Exaltation of the Holy Cross

 Starting with a brief practice session and dinner, we met in the retreat center’s chapel to sing Vespers for the feast, the Exaltation of the Holy Cross, with our chaplain Fr.
 Robert Pasley, presiding, and with David Hughes and Jennifer Donelson-Nowicka as cantors for the two halves of the choir.
-Most of the participants are not frequent singers of chant, but have some exposure to it; together with the more experienced voices, they are making a good start.
+Most of the participants were not frequent singers of chant, but had some exposure to it; so together with the more experienced voices, they made a good start.

 In this Vespers service, the hymn Vexilla Regis prodeunt, last heard on Good Friday, makes a return with verses for this feast: O Crux, ave, spes unica — Hail, O Cross, our only hope!